 Having trouble paying for your Kaiser Permanente medical and pharmacy expenses?

-Kaiser Foundation Hospitals and Kaiser Foundation Health Plans, collectively referred to as Kaiser Permanente, are committed to providing programs that facilitate access to care for vulnerable populations.
-This commitment includes providing financial assistance to qualified low income, uninsured, and underinsured patients when the ability to pay for services is a barrier to accessing emergency and medically necessary care.
-Patients must meet the eligibility requirements below to qualify.
+Kaiser Foundation Health Plan and Kaiser Foundation Hospitals, collectively referred to as Kaiser Permanente, are committed to providing programs that facilitate access to care for vulnerable populations.
+This commitment includes providing financial assistance to qualified patients who are uninsured or underinsured and have low incomes, when the ability to pay for services is a barrier to accessing emergency and medically necessary care.
+Patients must meet the eligibility requirements explained below to qualify.

 As of March 1, 2022, 50% awards apply to outpatient, specialty, and mail-order pharmacy.
-If you have a 50% MFA award, you are expected to pay the remaining pharmacy balance at point-of-sale or when ordering by mail.
+If you have a 50% MFA award, you are expected to pay the remaining pharmacy balance at the point of sale or when ordering by mail.

 *Family income based on the 2022 federal poverty levels: